The A-Z of Information about Palmerston

 The school cannot be responsible for the general management of medical conditions.

 In special circumstances, First Aid staff may be able to assist with the administration of medication.
 In these cases, departmental policy requires a comprehensive written authority from the student’s parents and a written statement from the student’s doctor authorising a member of the First Aid staff to administer the prescribed medication.
-Forms may be collected by the front office.
+Forms may be collected from the Front Office.

 Where your child requires specific first aid treatment (that is, specific instructions provided by your child’s doctor) in addition to standard first aid treatment, a Personalised First Aid Action Plan is to be completed by your child’s doctor and returned to school (For example asthma and allergies).

 Please complete the medical information and consent form that you will receive at the start of the year.

 Communication between school and home is highly valued.
 The School Board recommends parents make an appointment through the Front Office for any discussion.
 In the first instance please contact your child’s teacher.
 If further assistance is required please contact Executive teachers.
 If you feel your concerns have not been resolved an appointment can be made with the Deputy Principals.
 An appointment will be arranged at the earliest possible time and attention will be given immediately to urgent issues.
 As teachers have meetings and lesson preparation to attend to, appointments are necessary to ensure that they have time to meet with you and address your concerns fully.
 For all serious issues such as discussions on court orders or important family concerns please contact the Front Office to organise an appointment with the Principal.

 Classes are rostered to organise and host assemblies.
 Special assemblies may be held to commemorate events such as NAIDOC week, Anzac Day, Harmony Day etc.